rambasnet/CPP-Fundamentals/README.md

 - Jupyter Notebooks for Computer Science Foundational Concepts (CS1) using C++
 - some of the contents are based on the open source textbook: Think C++ by Allen B. Downey
     - others are based on https://en.cppreference.com/ and http://cplusplus.com/
     - PDF of the textbook can be found at [http://www.greenteapress.com/thinkcpp/thinkCScpp.pdf](http://www.greenteapress.com/thinkcpp/thinkCScpp.pdf)

 ## PDF Format
-- each notebook chapter is converted into pdf format and found in [pdfs](https://github.com/rambasnet/CPPFundamentals-Notebooks/tree/master/pdfs) folder
+- pdf format of each chapter can be found in [pdfs](https://github.com/rambasnet/CPPFundamentals-Notebooks/tree/master/pdfs) folder

 ## System Requirements
-- Linux/MacOS/WSL on Windows (not tested on Windows itself)
+- Linux/MacOS/WSL on Windows
 - Jupyter Notebook
-- xeus-cling notebook kernel to run C++ code in Jupyter
+- xeus-cling kernel to run C++ code in Jupyter notebook
-- git client
+- git client -
-- G++ compiler
+- G++ compiler to run sample codes, solve exercises and labs
-- VS Code
+- VS Code - Editor to write C++ code

+### Note: xeus-cling doesn't support Windows

 ## Install required tools
 - Note: these libraries and tools need to be installed just once, if you've Jupyter Notebook with C++, you can safely ignore this section